GLP-1 Companion · Guides

 How common is GLP-1 constipation?

-The clinical data is clear: constipation is one of the most frequently reported side effects of GLP-1 medications.2
+The clinical data is consistent: constipation is one of the most frequently reported side effects of GLP-1 medications.2

 Which fibers help, and which don’t

 Not all fiber is the same.
-For GLP-1 users, the choice of fiber type matters more than it does for the general population, because your digestive system is already under specific stress.
+For GLP-1 users, the choice of fiber type matters more than it does for the general population, because the digestive system is already under specific stress.

 Psyllium husk